halfdome/scala/ReadMe.txt

-Camel Router with Scala DSL Project
+Scala Learning & Practice Project
+Created in IntelliJ 13 w/ Scala plugin
 ===================================

 To build this project use